 Stress during midlife

 Your ability to adapt to stress decreases with age.
 Your adrenals will now have to make more cortisol and will steal from your progesterone supply in order to do so.
 This creates an imbalance of hormones in your body.
-So the symptoms of stress can be a real problem as you can see.

 What do you do about the stress you experience every day?
 You may even feel that you will always feel tired and stressed.